The Square — How You Locate Yourself in Space

 - boundaries become natural

-but because the body knows where it is.
+but because awareness knows where it stands.

-Integration: You Do Not Find Direction—You Establish It
+Integration: You Do Not Find Direction

 - you are located